creativewave/react-utils/README.md

 ## useGatherMemo

-`useGatherMemo` abstracts merging, gathering, and/or picking properties from object(s), and memoizing the result, ie. by preserving reference(s).
+`useGatherMemo` abstracts merging, gathering, and/or picking properties from object(s), while memoizing the result, ie. by preserving reference(s).

-It's a low level hook that can be usefull eg. when you want to merge options or props received in a hook or a component with a large default options object, instead of listing each option argument with a default value and/or listing each one as dependencies of a hook.
+It's a low level hook that can be usefull eg. when you want to merge options or props received in a hook or a component with a large default options object, instead of listing each option argument with a default value and/or listing each one as a dependency of a hook.

 `useGatherMemo :: (Object -> ...String|Symbol) -> [a, Object]`